KevinXuxuxu/pineapple-py/README.md

 # pineapple-py
-Python implementation of pineapple language (https://github.com/karminski/pineapple)
+Python implementation of pineapple language (https://github.com/karminski/pineapple) as a personal exercise.